Overnight care for the elderly

 There are three main options for overnight care from a care professional.

-The first is where the carer sleeps at your loved one’s home and gets up a maximum of two times in a night.
+The first is where the carer sleeps at the home of the person they’re caring for and gets up a maximum of two times in a night.
 This option provides an extra layer of security and peace of mind for both you and your loved ones.
-This is included in the standard live-in care package.
+This is included in Elder’s standard live-in care package.

 The second is that overnight care is the primary function of the live-in carer – they’re not available during the day as a 24-hour carer would be.

 The third night-care option is where two carers perform live-in care duties throughout the day.
 They would remain on site overnight and be on duty throughout.
-This option is ideal if your loved one is awake multiple times overnight either due to pain, disorientation or to take medication.
+This option is ideal if a person is awake multiple times overnight either due to pain, disorientation or to take medication.

 More choice